cf-toolsuite/cf-butler/docs/POLICIES.md

 one or both are used to authenticate.
 In the case where you may have configured a personal access token, set `cf.policies.git.username` equal to the value of the token.

-Policy files must adhere to a naming convention where:

-* a filename ending with `-AP.json` encapsulates an individual [ApplicationPolicy](src/main/java/io/pivotal/cfapp/domain/ApplicationPolicy.java)
-* a filename ending with `-SIP.json` encapsulates an individual [ServiceInstancePolicy](src/main/java/io/pivotal/cfapp/domain/ServiceInstancePolicy.java)

 A sample Github repository exists [here](https://github.com/cf-toolsuite/cf-butler-sample-config).

 Have a look at [secrets.pws.json](../samples/secrets.pws.json) for an example of how to configure secrets for deployment of `cf-butler` to TAS integrating with the aforementioned sample Github repository.

 On startup `cf-butler` will read files from the repo and cache in a database.
 Each policy's id will be set to the commit id.

+### Application and Service Instance Policies

+Policy files must adhere to a naming convention where:

+* a filename ending with `-AP.json` encapsulates an individual [ApplicationPolicy](src/main/java/io/pivotal/cfapp/domain/ApplicationPolicy.java)
+* a filename ending with `-SIP.json` encapsulates an individual [ServiceInstancePolicy](src/main/java/io/pivotal/cfapp/domain/ServiceInstancePolicy.java)

+See additional property requirements in this sample Github [repository](https://github.com/cf-toolsuite/cf-butler-sample-config).

 ### Hygiene Policies